-Day 12: Saturday 30 October, Depart Melbourne
+Day 12: Saturday 29 October, Depart Melbourne

-- Rippon Lea: Home of Aunt Prudence in Miss Fisher Murder Mysteries - Light Lunch & view private works by Ala Cohen, artist Marjorie Wood & Napier Waller - Mid afternoon transfer to Melbourne Tullamarine Airport
+- Rippon Lea: Home of Aunt Prudence in Miss Fisher Murder Mysteries - Light Lunch - 'In Search of Bishop Goold': Talk by Shane Carmody - Mid afternoon transfer to Melbourne Tullamarine Airport

 The Rippon Lea estate in Elsternwick was built in 1868.
 It is familiar today as the home of Aunt Prudence (acted by Miriam Margoyles) in The Miss Fisher Murder Mysteries.
 The garden was also for a while the home to Jane Austen's Mr Darcy - at least in the form of a hideous 3m tall statue of Colin Firth in the role.
 The house was built for Sir Frederick Sargood, a wealthy businessman and philanthropist.